-Issue Distinguishing features of the 'protection and security' standard 0 The obligation on the host state to accord full protection and security is included in most of Nigeria's BITs.
-The formulation of this standard, however, varies in Nigeria's BITs.
-Some provide for 'full protection and security' (Nigeria-Canada BIT and Nigeria-Morocco BIT); 'full protection' (Nigeria-Germany BIT); 'total protection' (Nigeria-Algeria BIT); 'full and constant protection and security' (Nigeria-Austria BIT and Nigeria-Finland BIT); and 'continuous protection' (Nigeria-China BIT).
-Some BITs also link this obligation with customary international law, for example, Nigeria-Singapore BIT and Nigeria-Canada BIT.
+Issue Distinguishing features of the 'protection and security' standard Extent of obligation The obligation on the host state to accord full protection and security is included in most of Nigeria's BITs.
+The formulation of this standard, however, varies from one BIT to another.
+Some provide for "full protection and security" (Nigeria-Canada BIT and Nigeria-Morocco BIT); "full protection" (Nigeria-Germany BIT); "total protection" (Nigeria-Algeria BIT); "full and constant protection and security" (Nigeria-Austria BIT and Nigeria-Finland BIT); and "continuous protection" (Nigeria-China BIT).
+Some BITs also link this obligation with customary international law.
+For example, Nigeria-Singapore BIT and Nigeria-Canada BIT.